DerpHerpenstein/src-721/README.md

         "lim": "1",                       // limit per mint
         "icon": "A16308540544056654000",// CP asset for a collection icon
-        // All t0-tx are optional if the reveal op is planned to be used "pubkey": "a1b2...e8d9"         // pubkey for future ops such as reveal [optional] "t0": ["A12430899936789156000", "A9676658320305385000"],    // up to x layers of stamp traits (references by CP asset#) containing
+        // All t0-tx are optional if the reveal op is planned to be used "pubkey": "a1b2...e8d9"         // pubkey of the operator for future ops such as reveal [optional] "t0": ["A12430899936789156000", "A9676658320305385000"],    // up to x layers of stamp traits (references by CP asset#) containing
         "t1": ["A17140023175661332000", "A6689685157378600000"],    // transparency can be stacked on top of eachother to form a final image
         ...